Pitson3/MetricsDashboard/README.md

 Severity: Critical

-Description: An Internal Server Error is encountered on a psot request for the /star endpoint.
+Description: An Internal Server Error is encountered on a post request for the /star endpoint.
 The issue is triggered by the inaccessible MongoDB Server/Database on our local kubernetes cluster.
 Hence, MongoDB will have to be installed and configured on our local cluster in order to be recording successful post requests on the /star endpoint.

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name three SLIs that you would use to measure the success of this SLO.

-- Uptime: The application/service should be3 up and running for atleast 99.9% of the time on monthly basis.
+- Uptime: The application/service should be up and running for atleast 99.9% of the time on monthly basis.
 - Latency: The average request response time should not exceed 15ms on monthly basis.
 - Error Rate: The 20X status codes should be recorded for not less than 99.9% of the total requests whereas the 50X and 40X status codes should be recorded for less than 0.1% on all of the http requests made in month.